LonamiWebs/Stringlate/help/en.md

 the strings left!).
 However, if you still want to see all the strings, for example, to review them looking for typos, you can open the menu and enable "*Show translated strings*".

+## I am a dev, should I escape certain sequences? <a name="escape-equences"></a>
+No, you should not escape the sequences.
+These are automatically handled when parsing and serializing the xml.
+If you do recognise a escaped sequence on the original string, please drop an issue so we can handle it too (and debate about how that one should be escaped).

+## Are projects hosted outside GitHub supported? <a name="non-github-repos"></a>
+Yes!
+You can either enter a GitHub or GitLab URL and it will be recognised.
+If the project is hosted somewhere else, you need to provide the same URL you would use when cloning it (probably ending with `.git`).

 ## I will use this app to cause chaos! <a name="chaos"></a>
 Please **don't**.
 Application developers are people like you, with good